ANTsX/ANTsPy/README.md

 ```

 By default, ANTsPy will search for an existing ITK build.
 If that is not
 found, it will build it for you.
+It does <b>NOT</b> require the Python wrappings for
+ITK.
 If you want to use 3D visualization tools
 such as `ants.Surf` or `ants.Vol`, you need to build VTK on your own right now.

 ## ANTsR Comparison